charlotte-qazi/ai-charlotte/README.md

 A production-ready chatbot that answers questions about Charlotte Qazi's professional background, experience, and skills using Retrieval-Augmented Generation (RAG).

+Here's a blog on how I built it - [Building AI-Charlotte: How to build a RAG chatbot in a day] (https://charlotteqazi.medium.com/building-ai-charlotte-how-to-build-a-rag-chatbot-in-a-day-8e924ae50ef6)

 **🚀 Ready to run with Charlotte's CV already processed and indexed.**

 > **Setting up with your own CV?** See [DEV_SETUP.md](./DEV_SETUP.md) for complete development setup instructions.